intrinsically/reslang-original/docs/paradigm.md

 The full vision of REST implies that applications hold state and push it down to servers as resources.
 However, in our experience, there are always times when the server has a set of long running requests, some of them asynchronous, that we need to model.

 Reslang contains 2 concepts to handle this - actions and request-resources.
-Actions can be both synchronous and asynchronous - request-resources are always considered to be asynchronous.
-We term both of these 'resourcification' - the action of turning a request/action into a resource.
+Actions are basically subresources of resources, and can be both synchronous and asynchronous.
+Request-resources are toplevel resources, which are always considered to be asynchronous.
+We term both of these approaches 'resourcification' - the action of turning a request/action into a resource.

 Let's reconsider our simple File intro example [here](intro.md).